mwouts/jupytext/docs/formats.md

 See how our `World population.ipynb` notebook in the [demo folder](https://github.com/mwouts/jupytext/tree/master/demo) is represented in [R Markdown](https://github.com/mwouts/jupytext/blob/master/demo/World%20population.Rmd).

-### Pandoc Markdown

-Pandoc, the _Universal document converter_,  can read and write Jupyter notebooks - see [Pandoc's documentation](https://pandoc.org/MANUAL.html#creating-jupyter-notebooks-with-pandoc).

-In Pandoc Markdown, all cells are marked with pandoc divs (`:::`).
-The format is therefore slightly more verbose than the Jupytext Markdown format.

-See for instance how our `World population.ipynb` notebook is [represented](https://github.com/mwouts/jupytext/blob/master/demo/World%20population.pandoc.md#) in the `md:pandoc` format.

-If you wish to use that format, please install `pandoc` in version 2.7.2 or above, with e.g. `conda install pandoc -c conda-forge`.

 ### MyST Markdown

 [MyST (Markedly Structured Text)][myst-parser] is a markdown flavor that "implements the best parts of reStructuredText".
 It provides a way to call Sphinx directives and roles from within Markdown,